Exmaralda-Org/teispeechtools/README.md

 # Compilation

-    mvn clean install
+    mvn install dependency:copy-dependencies

-installs the package locally with Maven.
-Use as a library then.
+installs the package locally with Maven and copies the dependencies to `target/dependency`.
+You can use this package as a library then, or use the CLI (see below).
+If you only want to use the CLI, you can run:

+    mvn package dependency:copy-dependencies

+This will pull in the sources and make a runnable [JAR](https://en.wikipedia.org/wiki/JAR_%28file_format%29)

 # Compile Dictionary